Sphingosine-1-Phosphate

 1. Occurrence and Biosynthesis in Animals

 In most animal cells, sphingosine-1-phosphate occurs at concentrations in the low nanomolar range because of a rapid turnover, but in plasma, it can reach concentrations of 200 nM in humans to 700 nM in mice.
-A high proportion (~60%) is found in intimate association with the lipoproteins, especially the high-density lipoproteins (HDL) and in particular the HDL3 subfamily, where it is bound to apolipoprotein M (apo M), a 25-kDa member of the lipocalin protein superfamily, which has a lipophilic binding pocket within the lipocalin structure; much of the remainder (~30%) is bound to albumin.
+A high proportion (~60%) is found in intimate association with the lipoproteins, mainly the high-density lipoproteins (HDL) and in particular the HDL3 subfamily, where it is bound to apolipoprotein M (apo M), a 25-kDa member of the lipocalin protein superfamily, which has a lipophilic binding pocket within the lipocalin structure; much of the remainder (~30%) is bound to albumin.
 When not bound to proteins, sphingosine-1-phosphate behaves in aqueous media as a soluble amphiphile with a critical micellar concentration of ~12 μM.
 Apo M has been termed a sphingosine-1-phosphate 'chaperone' that controls the levels of the lipid in plasma, although the highest concentrations are found in red blood cells.
-In contrast to most other sphingolipids, sphingosine-1-phosphate per se is not believed to participate in formation of cholesterol-sphingolipid enriched regions (rafts) in membranes, although many of the proteins involved in its biosynthesis and signalling functions are located in these membrane microdomains.
+In contrast to most other sphingolipids, sphingosine-1-phosphate per se is not believed to participate in formation of cholesterol-sphingolipid enriched regions (rafts) in membranes, although many of the proteins for its biosynthesis and signalling pathways are located in these membrane microdomains.

-The primary precursor is sphingomyelin, which is hydrolysed by sphingomyelinases to produce ceramides and these are in turn acted upon by ceramidases (5 family members) to release sphingosine.
+The primary precursor is sphingomyelin, which is hydrolysed by sphingomyelinases to produce ceramides, and these are in turn acted upon by ceramidases (5 family members) to release sphingosine.
 While this occurs in a constitutive manner in the endosomal/lysosomal compartment, those ceramidases that take part in the production of sphingosine-1-phosphate are present in other membranes in the vicinity of relevant effectors.
 Finally, sphingosine is phosphorylated by ATP-dependent sphingosine kinases, which catalyse the transfer of phosphate from a molecule of ATP onto the C1 hydroxyl group of sphingosine to form sphingosine-1-phosphate.

 SPHK2 is found mainly in the nucleus where it has the potential to regulate gene expression, but upon activation, it can translocate to the cytosol, mitochondria, internal membranes and plasma membrane, depending on cell type, and it has a broader specificity with the ability to phosphorylate phytosphingosine and dihydrosphingosine (and Fingolimod - see below) as well as sphingosine.
 As it is not secreted, it may be more important in the regulation of gene expression and of apoptosis.
 SPHK2 is the main form of the enzyme in platelets and the only form in the central nervous system.